 I am a force of will dedicated to the pursuit of truth.
 Long harbored by institutions of academia, I collect books, tattoos, and fine objects from around the world.
 Born in Spain and traveling the world since before my first memories, I have adventure and wanderlust boiling in my blood.
 Born to Jay and Margaret Jaeger, I have many siblings and think about them daily.
-The call of wilderness pulses in my ears and so I now live in the Pacific Northwest, hoping to catch sight of the reclusive missing link.
+The call of wilderness pulses in my ears and I currently live in Southern California near the San Gabriel Mountains.

 Why do I create?

 I find that I am often silenced by my own desire to get along.
 I am the ultimate peacekeeper.
 But I find that I am breaking out of that mold of myself.
 That I am learning to be louder.
 Realizing that I need to be true to myself more than I need to be quiet just so that other people can have their way of things.
 We all are sharing this place, we all can see what is happening.

 I wonder about my own complicity in racism.
 I wonder about my own moments of bad translation, of hurting my friends in perpetuating stereotypes.
 I wonder about my role in creating a world that realizes justice.

 We all have work to do and while the push of our efforts may seem slow and meaningless on the smaller scale, when we zoom out and look at pressure over time, we see the ability to carve tunnels out of mountains, handful by handful.

 We, the fools, that see the world for what it is, walking through the deck until we find ourselves back where we started, are unable to have much voice as it falls on the ignorant deaf.
 It would not matter if your foot was on my throat because what I have to say is already stuck somewhere in the air.